We asked 13 MEPs why they voted no to condemn Russia's war in Ukraine

 Spanish MEP Crespo said that while he “totally condemned Putin’s invasion of Ukraine”, the resolution would only escalate the situation.
 “Faced with two giants putting on the table more and more weapons, more missiles and beginning to threaten with nuclear weapons, the only way out is to demand to go all the ways to peace.
 Otherwise, it will only lead to death and destruction,” he said.

-Schirdewan did not respond to requests for comment.
-Another three non-aligned members of the parliament who voted no, Kostas Papadakis, Lefteris Nikolaou-Alavanos and Ioannos Lagos, Francesca Donato, an Italian independent MEP and Marcel De Graff, from the Identity and Democracy Group, also did not respond to requests for comments.
+In a statement, two of the non-aligned members of the parliament who voted no, Kostas Papadakis and Lefteris Nikolaou-Alavanos said that the Communist Party of Greece (KKE) condemned "the imperialist war, which is the result of the imperialist competition for spheres of influence and wealth-producing resources that the resolution enhances, as it is moving in the dangerous direction of escalating the imperialist competition with EU-NATO military equipment and sanctions.

+"Condemning capitalist Russia's invasion of Ukraine is combined with condemning the US-NATO-EU war crimes against the peoples of Yugoslavia, Afghanistan, Iraq, Syria and Libya.
+Peoples should not choose an imperialist."

-Meanwhile, MEPs Lopes and Pereira, who responded to Euronews through a spokesperson, went a good deal further in accounting for their votes.
+Lopes and Pereira, who responded to Euronews through a spokesperson, echoed that view.

 In their statement, the Portuguese Communist Party members accused the European Union and NATO of supporting a coup d'etat in Ukraine in 2014, described the Russian invasion as a “military intervention” and echoed the Kremlin’s line that Ukraine was controlled by fascist forces.
 It accused NATO and the EU - although, notably, not Moscow - of “war-mongering”.